Media Convergence Definition, Example Types & Elements

 Gap 4: Communication Gap

-This communication gap occurs because of many reasons in the industry, including;
+This communication gap occurs for many reasons in the industry, including;

 • Over-commitment.